 A panic attack can happen anywhere, at any time.
 You may feel terrified and overwhelmed, even though you’re not in any danger.
-An attack usually passes in 5-10 minutes, but it can linger for hours.
+An episode usually passes in 5-10 minutes, but it can linger for hours.
 It can feel like you’re having a heart attack or a stroke.
 So people with panic attacks often wind up in the emergency room for evaluation.

 This disorder reflects the experience of sudden panic symptoms (generally out of the blue, without specific triggers) in combination with persistent, lingering worry that panic symptoms will return and fear of those panic symptoms.